I'm sure most runners have heard this, and yet, here we are.

 You almost always blame the volume with "It was too much mileage."

-It's actually what the miles end up exposing: weak hips, poor single-leg stability, a posterior chain that's never been asked to do much of anything.
+It is actually what the miles end up exposing: weak hips, poor single leg stability, a posterior chain that has never been asked to do much of anything.
 When those gaps exist, your body compensates.
 And compensation, repeated over enough training, becomes injury.
 IT band.
 Knee pain.
 Plantar fasciitis.
 The diagnosis changes.
 The cause usually doesn't.

 "But I've been running for years and I'm fine."

 Ok then.
-But we both know…more miles, at a faster pace, on a structurally weak body isn't a training plan for progress.
-It's a countdown.
+But we both know more miles, at a faster pace, on a structurally weak body isn't a training plan for progress.
+It is a countdown.

 The Fix

 Injury resilience.
-Tissue that's been progressively loaded handles repetitive impact better than tissue that hasn't.
+Tissue that has been progressively loaded handles repetitive impact better than tissue that hasn't.
 You don't get hurt as often.
 When you do, you come back faster.

-Late-run capacity.
+Late run capacity.
 Underrated.
 Form breaks down when you're tired.
 When form goes, pace goes.
-A 2025 randomized controlled trial in Medicine & Science in Sports & Exercise found that runners who added strength and plyometric training improved their running economy in the final stages of a 90-minute run — and increased their time to exhaustion at high intensity by 35% compared to the endurance-only group.
+A 2025 randomized controlled trial in Medicine and Science in Sports and Exercise found that runners who added strength and plyometric training improved their running economy in the final stages of a 90 minute run, and increased their time to exhaustion at high intensity by 35% compared to the endurance only group.

 What's Worth Doing

 Runners don't need a bodybuilding program.
-I'll say that clearly because it's the first objection I hear.
+I'll say that clearly because it is the first objection I hear.

-What you need is compound, functional movement — squats, hinges, single-leg work, carries.
+What you need is compound, functional movement: squats, hinges, single leg work, and carries.
 Movements that train the body the way running actually uses it.
 Not machines.
 Not isolation work.

 And coaching matters here more than people expect.
-The point isn't just doing the movements — it's doing them correctly under load and under fatigue, which is exactly when form falls apart.
+The point isn't just doing the movements.
+It is doing them correctly under load and under fatigue, which is exactly when form falls apart.
 A good coach catches that in real time.
 A YouTube video doesn't.

 Two or three sessions a week, programmed well, is enough.
 The barrier isn't time.
-It's usually that nobody's told you what to do or shown you how to do it properly.
+It is usually that nobody has told you what to do or shown you how to do it properly.

 Where This Fits

-Our group training is built on functional strength work — the kind that transfers directly to what your body needs outside the gym, whether that's a 5K, a HYROX event, or just moving well for the next few decades.
+Our group training is built on functional strength work, the kind that transfers directly to what your body needs outside the gym, whether that is a 5K, a HYROX event, or just moving well for the next few decades.

 If you've been putting off the weight room, come find out what an hour of coached, structured strength work actually feels like.